kjxlau/inspect_pcb_agent/README.md

-# 🔍 Monolithic PCB Defect Inspection & Explainability Agent
+# 🔍 PCB Defect Inspection & Explainability Agent

 An industrial-grade, monolithic inspection and explainability system for Printed Circuit Boards (PCBs) built using **LangGraph** and the **Model Context Protocol (MCP)**.